Let-s-help-each-other/COVID19-resources/README.md

 **City**: Oakland

-**What do they need help with?** TODO: Call back during business hours and ask for management to advise.
+**What do they need help with?** N95 and surgical masks, gloves, hand sanitizers, wipes, face shields and any other medical supplies.
+Drop off at the triage tent in front of the ER anytime.

 **Contact information (phone, email)**: 1411 E 31st St, Oakland, CA 94602, (510) 437-4800